-Achieving and maintaining a healthy weight can be challenging, especially in a modern society where food is constantly available.
+Achieving and maintaining a moderate weight can be challenging, especially in a modern society where food is constantly available.

-In fact, under-eating on a regular basis can lead to a number of mental, physical and emotional health issues.
-Here are 9 signs that you're not eating enough.
+In fact, under-eating on a regular basis can lead to a number of mental, physical, and emotional health issues.
+Here are nine signs that you’re not eating enough.

 Calories are units of energy your body uses to function.

 When you don’t eat enough calories, you’re likely to feel tired most of the time.

 The number of calories needed for these basic functions within a 24-hour period is referred to as your resting metabolic rate.

 Most people have a resting metabolic rate higher than 1,000 calories per day.
 Adding physical activity can increase your daily needs by another 1,000 calories or more.

 Although hormones also play a role in energy balance.

 Generally, if you take in more calories than needed, you will store most of the excess as fat.
 If you take in fewer calories than needed, you will lose weight (

 Restricting intake to fewer than 1,000 calories daily can slow down your metabolic rate and lead to fatigue since you’re not taking in enough calories to support the basic functions that keep you alive.